lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 --- abstract

-This document describes a header compression scheme and fragmentation functionality for IPv6/UDP protocols.
-These techniques are especially tailored for LPWAN (Low Power Wide Area Network) networks and could be extended to other protocol stacks.
+This document describes a header compression scheme and fragmentation functionality for very low bandwidth networks.
+These techniques are especially tailored for LPWAN (Low Power Wide Area Network) networks.

-The Static Context Header Compression (SCHC)  offers a great level of flexibility when  processing the header fields.
+The Static Context Header Compression (SCHC) offers a great level of flexibility when  processing the header fields and must be used for this kind of networks.
-Static context means that information stored in the context which, describes field values, does not change during the packet transmission, avoiding complex resynchronization mechanisms, incompatible with LPWAN characteristics.
-In most of the cases, IPv6/UDP headers are reduced to a small identifier.
+Static context means that information stored in the context which describes field values, does not change during packet transmission, avoiding complex resynchronization mechanisms, incompatible with LPWAN characteristics.
+In most of the cases, IPv6/UDP headers are reduced to a small identifier called Rule ID.
+But sometimes the SCHC header compression will not be enough to send the packet in one L2 PDU, so this document also describes a Fragmentation protocol that must be used when needed.

-This document describes the generic compression/decompression process and applies it to IPv6/UDP headers.
-Similar mechanisms for other protocols such as CoAP will be described in a separate document.
-Moreover, this document specifies fragmentation and reassembly mechanims for SCHC compressed packets exceeding the L2 pdu size and for the case where the SCHC compression is not possible then the IPv6/UDP packet is sent.
+This document describes the generic compression/decompression mechanism and applies it to IPv6/UDP headers.
+Similar mechanisms for other protocols such as CoAP will be described in separate documents.
+Moreover, this document specifies fragmentation and reassembly mechanims for SCHC compressed packets exceeding the L2 PDU size and for the case where the SCHC compression is not possible then the IPv6/UDP packet is sent using the fragmentation protocol.

 --- middle

 # Introduction {#Introduction}

-Header compression is mandatory to efficiently bring Internet connectivity to the node within a LPWAN network {{I-D.minaburo-lp-wan-gap-analysis}}.
+Header compression is mandatory to efficiently bring Internet connectivity to the node within a LPWAN network {{I-D.ietf-lpwan-overview}}.

 Some LPWAN networks properties can be exploited for an efficient header
 compression:

-* Topology is star oriented, therefore all the packets follow the same path.
+* Topology is star-oriented, therefore all the packets follow the same path.
-  For the needs of this draft, the architecture can be summarized to Devices (DEV) exchanging information with LPWAN Application Server (APP) through a Network Gateway (NGW).
+  For the needs of this draft, the architecture can be summarized to Devices (Dev) exchanging information with LPWAN Application Server (App) through a Network Gateway (NGW).

 * Traffic flows are mostly known in advance, since devices embed built-in applications.
 Contrary to computers or smartphones, new applications cannot be easily installed.

 The Static Context Header Compression (SCHC) is defined for this environment.
-SCHC uses a context where header information is kept in order.
-This context is static (the values on the header fields do not change during time) avoiding complex resynchronization mechanisms, incompatible with LPWAN characteristics.
+SCHC uses a context where header information is kept in the header format order.
+This context is static (the values on the header fields do not change over time) avoiding complex resynchronization mechanisms, incompatible with LPWAN characteristics.
 In most of the cases, IPv6/UDP headers are reduced to a small context identifier.

-The SCHC header compression is indedependent of the specific LPWAN technology over which it will be used.
+The SCHC header compression mechanism is independent of the specific LPWAN technology over which it will be used.

-On the other hand, LPWAN technologies are characterized, among others, by a very reduced data unit and/or payload size
+Moreover, LPWAN technologies are characterized, among others, by a very reduced data unit and/or payload size
 {{I-D.ietf-lpwan-overview}}.
 However, some of these technologies do not support layer two fragmentation, therefore the only option for these to support the IPv6 MTU requirement of 1280 bytes
- {{RFC2460}} is the use of a fragmentation mechanism at the adaptation layer below IPv6.
-This specification defines fragmentation functionality to support the IPv6 MTU requirements over LPWAN technologies.
+ {{RFC2460}} is the use of a fragmentation protocol at the adaptation layer below IPv6.
+This draft defines also a fragmentation functionality to support the IPv6 MTU requirements over LPWAN technologies.
 Such functionality has been designed under the assumption that data unit reordering will not happen between the entity performing fragmentation and the entity performing reassembly.

-# Vocabulary
+# Terminology
 This section defines the terminology and acronyms used in this document.

 * CDA: Compression/Decompression Action.
 An action that is perfomed for both functionnalities to compress a header field or to recover its original value in the decompression phase.

 * Context: A set of rules used to compress/decompress headers

-* DEV: Device.
+* Dev: Device.
 Node connected to the LPWAN.
 A DEV may implement SCHC.

-* APP: LPWAN Application.
-An application sending/consuming IPv6 packets to/from the Device.
+* App: LPWAN Application.
+An application sending/receiving IPv6 packets to/from the Device.

 * SCHC C/D: LPWAN Compressor/Decompressor.
 A process in the network to achieve compression/decompressing headers.
 SCHC C/D uses SCHC rules to perform compression and decompression.

 * MO: Matching Operator.
-An operator used to compare a value contained in a header field with a value contained in a rule.
+An operator used to match a value contained in a header field with a value contained in a Rule.

 * Rule: A set of header field values.

-* Rule ID: An identifier for a rule, SCHC C/D and DEV share the same rule ID for a specific flow.
-Rule ID is sent on the LPWAN.
+* Rule ID: An identifier for a rule, SCHC C/D and Dev share the same Rule ID for a specific flow.
+The Rule ID is sent on the LPWAN.

 * TV: Target value.
-A value contained in the rule that will be matched with the value of a header field.
+A value contained in the Rule that will be matched with the value of a header field.

+* FID: Field Indentifier is an index to describe the header fields in the Rule

+* FP: Field Position is a list of possible correct values a field may use

+* DI: Direction Indicator is a differentiator for matching in order to be able to have different values for both sides.

 # Static Context Header Compression

-Static Context Header Compression (SCHC) avoids context synchronization, which is the most bandwidth-consuming operation in other header compression mechanisms such as RoHC.
-Based on the fact that the nature of data flows is highly predictable in LPWAN networks, a static context may be stored on the Device (DEV).
+Static Context Header Compression (SCHC) avoids context synchronization, which is the most bandwidth-consuming operation in other header compression mechanisms such as RoHC {{I-D.RFC3095}}.
+Based on the fact that the nature of data flows is highly predictable in LPWAN networks, a static context may be stored on the Device (Dev).
 The context must be stored in both ends.
-It can also be learned by using a provisionning protocol that is out of the scope of this draft.
+It can also be learned by using a provisioning protocol that is out of the scope of this draft.

 ~~~~
-     DEVICE                                            Appl Servers
+     Dev                                                 App
 +---------------+                                  +---------------+
 | APP1 APP2 APP3|                                  |APP1  APP2 APP3|
 |               |                                  |               |